- Discovering the roots of Cuban Culture and Cuisine of eastern Cuba (October 11-23, 2022)

 If any concern arises that you feel might affect the overall program, please advise one of the delegation coordinators as soon as possible and let her/him deal with it.
 Prevention is a lot easier than damage control.

 No more and much less than in most countries of the world.
 Just be prudent and don’t flaunt your wealth and don’t leave your camera and bag or wallet lying around.
-We suggest you leave your passport and other valuables in the hotel safe and carry a copy with your hotel card when you have one.
-That is enough for the police if anything should happen.

 What to wear?